 Amy Jimenez Marquez is the lead experience designer for the R&D team of a Fortune 500 financial services company.
 She is also one of the publishers of Boxes and Arrows, a peer-written user experience and information architecture journal established in 2001, promoting contributors who want to provoke thinking, push limits, and teach a few things along the way.

 Amy started as a graphic designer in the early 1990s.
-She moved into the web design and user experience design fields in the late 1990s, working in small enterprise, large enterprise, and freelance settings.
+She moved into the web design and user experience design fields in the late 1990s, working in a small enterprise, large enterprise, and freelance settings.
 With a Master’s degree in Directing, Amy has also been performing improvisational comedy for over 20 years, which has helped her immensely with collaboration skills in project team settings.

 What challenges do you currently face as a UX designer in today’s industry?